Providing public education

 • coordinated on‑school‑site early learning programs delivering targeted support to enhance children’s cognitive, emotional and communication outcomes and prepare preschool children for school

-• learning experiences for students, to expose them to the unique employment opportunities available in the Pilbara and to assist them to make informed decisions about their future and develop work ready skills
+• learning experiences for students, to expose them to the unique employment opportunities available in the Pilbara and to assist them to make informed decisions about their future and develop work‑ready skills

 • a program delivering targeted support to assist students to set and meet individual goals for attendance, achievement, leadership, mentoring and community engagement.

-• developing a website on international education
+• maintaining a website on international education

 • education agent familiarisation activities.